appelmar/scidb-gistutorials/SRTM/README.md

 2. Copy the download script to that directory `cp download.sh ~/SRTM/`
 3. Start the download with `nohup ~/SRTM/download.sh &`

-Once the process has finished, unzip and remove all archive files by running `cd ~/SRTM && unzip \*.hgt.zip rm *.hgt.zip && rm *.hgt.zip`.
+Once the process has finished, unzip and remove all archive files by running `cd ~/SRTM && unzip \*.hgt.zip && rm *.hgt.zip`.

 ## Step 2: Ingest the data to SciDB
 Luckily, GDAL can read SRTM files in HGT format.
 In this example we merge tiles first using `gdal_merge` to simplify the loading procedure.
 However, latest developments of the [GDAL driver implementation for SciDB array](https://github.com/mappl/scidb4gdal) also support automatical tiled array insertion based on spatial location such that merging is done automatically in the database.
 To load the data we simply run the following commands at the command line: